codertsv/codertsv.github.io/README.md

 - 25 Nov 2019.
 Cesar (@CexyNature) presented a talk on how to use Github.
 Chloë (@BooteCG), as a way to use his instruction tried to make an .md with the notes/instructions in and posted to her github [here](https://github.com/BooteCG/Using-Git-theBasics)

 - 2 Dec 2019.
 Pete (@PeteCowman) presented a talk on using tidyverse to manipulate your data.
 To view Pete's materials on tidyverse see [here](https://github.com/PeteCowman/tidyverse_demo).

+- 16 Dec 2019.
+Wytamma (@wytamma) presented a talk on Python basics 🐍.
+We used [Google colab](https://colab.research.google.com/notebooks/basic_features_overview.ipynb) to write and run some Python.